Reach Scale Hdyrology

 Please refer to the following paper for the details of description of the database:

-Lin, P., M. Pan, E. F. Wood, D. Yamazaki, and G. H. Allen, 2020: A new vector-based global river network dataset accounting for variable drainage density based on the latest spaceborne elevation data.
-Scientific Data, in review.
+Lin, P., M. Pan, E. F. Wood, D. Yamazaki, and G. H. Allen, 2021: A new vector-based global river network dataset accounting for variable drainage density based on the latest spaceborne elevation data.
+Scientific Data.